openthread/spinel-spec/core/appendix-framing.md

 These values may be adjusted depending on the individual needs of the application or product, but some sort of flow control **MUST** be used.
 Hardware flow control is preferred over software flow control.
 In the absence of hardware flow control, software flow control (XON/XOFF) **MUST** be used instead.

 We also **RECOMMEND** an Arduino-style hardware reset, where the DTR signal is coupled to the `RES` pin through a 0.01 micro-Farad capacitor.
 This causes the NCP to automatically reset whenever the serial port is opened.
-At the very least we **RECOMMEND** dedicating one of your OS host pins to controlling the `RES` pin on the NCP, so that you can easily perform a hardware reset if necessary.
+At the very least we **RECOMMEND** dedicating one of your AP host pins to controlling the `RES` pin on the NCP, so that you can easily perform a hardware reset if necessary.

 ### UART Bit Rate Detection ###

 When using a UART, the issue of an appropriate bit rate must be considered.
 115200 bits/s is the conventional baud rate for many serial peripherals.
 This rate, however, is slower than the theoretical maximum bitrate of many relevant network interfaces, e.g. the 802.15.4 2.4GHz PHY (250kbit).
 In most circumstances this mismatch is not significant because the overall bitrate will be much lower than either of these rates, but there are circumstances where a faster UART bitrate is desirable.
-Thus, this document proposes a simple bitrate detection scheme that can be employed by the OS to detect when the attached NCP is initially running at a higher bitrate.
+Thus, this document proposes a simple bitrate detection scheme that can be employed by the AP to detect when the attached NCP is initially running at a higher bitrate.

 The algorithm is to send successive NOOP commands to the NCP at increasing bitrates.
 When a valid `CMD_LAST_STATUS` response has been received, we have identified the correct bitrate.